 “Bernie Sanders said very clearly in the debates with Clinton (and in public statements) that he intends to continue Obama’s 25 wars of choice against smaller and less powerful nations who did not attack us.”

-“At home, militarized police departments allow officers to kill unarmed citizens at will with zero accountability, two weeks paid vacations and get out of jail free cards.
-And our leaders export this aggression overseas with illegal drones known to kill an average of 50 innocents per strike.”
+“At home, militarized police departments allow officers to kill unarmed citizens at will with zero accountability.
+And our leaders export aggression overseas with illegal drones known to kill an average of 50 innocents per strike.”